scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 ``M.State`` captures the relative position, velocity and acceleration (or some subset) of one body with respect to another at a given time.
 It has a number of methods that help with extracting and transforming the information it contains.
-For instance, we can find the magnitude of the distance from Earth to Voyager 2 like this.
+For instance, we can find the distance from Earth to Voyager 2 like this.

 .. code-block:: python